ignorancex/LLM_code/README.md

 </div>

 > [!IMPORTANT]
-> **LLM's code writing has lower complexity and higher maintainability than humans in the scenario of IO algorithm problems.
+> **_Finding 2_: LLM's code writing has lower complexity and higher maintainability than humans in the scenario of IO algorithm problems.
 At the same time, the output is stable, and its rewritten code indicators are inferior to direct generation.**

 ## Code Similarity